meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--import-dump`
 **Default value**: `none`

-Imports a dump located in the specified path.
+Imports the dump file located at the specified path.
 Path must point to a `.dump` file.

 MeiliSearch will only launch once the dump data has been fully indexed.
 The time this takes depends on the size of the dump file and the value of `--dump-batch-size`.